shiv19/shiv19.github.io/_posts/2015-11-15-game-guess-the-word.md

 comments: true
 category: [projects]
 tags: [Guessing, PC game, Projects, PyGame, Python]
+description: A fun to play game that I built using PyGame
 ---

-A fun to play game that I built using PyGame

 ![Post Header Image]({{ site.baseurl }}/assets/img/gtw/Guess-the-Word-1024x307.png "Guess the Word")
 <p>Guess the Word is a simple game where the user has to guess the word, 1 letter at a time.